Jungle Cruise review: Emily Blunt and Dwayne "The Rock" Johnson make Disney movie worth the ride

-A creaky old Disneyland ride littered with creaky old dad jokes isn't the most obvious inspiration for a big-budget blockbuster, but Jungle Cruise hits on most of the classic summer adventure notes.
+A creaky old Disneyland ride littered with creaky old dad jokes isn't the most obvious inspiration for a big-budget cinematic journey, but Jungle Cruise hits on most of the classic summer adventure notes.

-Part of the reason Jungle Cruise (the movie) works because it goes back to the original source of inspiration for Jungle Cruise (the ride).
-In theaters and on Disney Plus Premier Access this Friday, Jungle Cruise stars Dwayne "The Rock" Johnson and Emily Blunt as a riverboat captain and his scientist passenger.
+Part of the reason Jungle Cruise (the movie) works because it riffs on the original source of inspiration for Jungle Cruise (the ride).
+In theaters and on Disney Plus Premier Access now, Jungle Cruise stars Dwayne "The Rock" Johnson and Emily Blunt as a riverboat captain and his scientist passenger.
 Their old-timey riverboat quest mirrors the dynamic between Humphrey Bogart and Katharine Hepburn in The African Queen, a rousing 1951 adventure that won Bogart his only Oscar.

 This 1916-set adventure -- directed by Jaume Collet-Serra (who will rejoin Johnson for 2022 DC movie Black Adam) -- oozes charm right from its opening minutes, thanks to sharp writing and the charisma of Johnson, Blunt and Jack Whitehall as her hilariously ill-prepared brother.
 That appeal only grows once they're together on the boat and traveling down a jungle river, sparking off one another brilliantly.